In a classic Hans Christian Andersen tale, two swindlers convince a vain emperor that they will create the most majestic suit of clothing for him.

 While I often wonder if there is any 100% fool proof way to fully protect yourself from a large, menacing government, here are a few steps to consider:

-1. Keep your business and personal bank accounts out of imperialistic countries.
+1. Keep your business and personal bank accounts out of imperialist countries.

-If you insist on using imperialistic countries, at least use the ones your home country hates?
+If you insist on using imperialist countries, at least use the ones your home country hates?
 If you’re an American, consider opening a bank account in China.
-(Jayant Bandar talked about this at our Passport to Freedom event.)

 2. Live overseas

-If you are from an imperialistic country, find one that is actually open to free speech and an open exchange of opinions, rather than one that simply pays lip service to it.
-This could mean a country that ardently defends free speech, or one that is so inefficient they simply doesn’t care or have the resources.
+If you are from an imperialist country, find one that is actually open to free speech and an open exchange of opinions, rather than one that simply pays lip service to it.
+This could mean a country that ardently defends free speech, or one that is so inefficient they simply don’t care or have the resources.

 3. Have a second passport.

-Preparing yourself for whatever crazy politicians gets voted into office by an electorate on the dole is always a wise strategy.
+Preparing yourself for whatever crazy politicians is voted into office by an electorate on the dole is always a wise strategy.